Chinese Farm Produce Prices Rise Slightly05 December 2013

-CHINA – Chinese farm produce prices rose slightly during the week of 5-11 January, although meat, poultry fish and eggs all saw small falls according to a survey of 36 large and medium sized cities by the Ministry of Commerce.
+CHINA - Farm produce prices in China rose slightly in the week ending 1 December compared with the previous week, according to a survey of 36 cities carried out by the Ministry of Commerce.

 TheMeatSite News Desk